The CISLA ExperienceFirst-Year SophomoresJuniorsSeniors

 The summer after the junior year, CISLA scholars complete a funded internship in their country of focus, using their languages of study, in fields related to their proposed senior research subjects.

 Seniors come back together in the fall and complete a senior seminar, "New Perspectives on Modern Global Society," through which they share their thoughts and experiences of working, researching and studying abroad, and reflect upon the personal discoveries they have made during their CISLA journeys.
-They present their interdisciplinary experience, along with all seniors in Centers and Pathways, at the All College Symposium in November.
+They present their interdisciplinary experience, along with all seniors in Centers and Pathways, at the All-College Symposium in November.

 Finally, the seniors must pass an oral proficiency examination in their world language of study.
 Upon successful completion of all of the CISLA requirements, students will be awarded CISLA certification at graduation.